 The reishi mushroom (Ganoderma lucidum) is among the healthiest mushrooms you can consume.
 This mushroom species is known for its many health benefits, including the ability to lower blood sugar levels and aid in diabetes treatment.

 According to a 2017 study, polysaccharides found in reishi appear to regulate inflammatory cytokine production, at least in animals.
 This fungus also seems to regulate gut microbiota composition, which could aid in the treatment of inflammatory bowel disease and similar auto-immune digestive issues.

 Chaga Mushroom for Inflammation

 The health benefits of chaga mushrooms (Inonotus obliquus) range from lowering blood pressure and blood glucose levels to keeping your skin healthy and aiding in cancer treatment.
-But, did you know that these medical mushrooms can reduce inflammation, as well?
+But, did you know that this skin care staple can reduce inflammation, as well?

 In a 2019 animal study, phenolic compounds found in chaga fruit bodies were found to attenuate histamine-induced microvascular inflammation.
 On a microvascular level, inflammation can negatively impact cell-to-cell communication and even cause cardiovascular illnesses if prolonged.

 This edible mushroom contains several compounds that appear to alleviate microvascular inflammation.
 These results are promising and warrant further research into the exact mechanisms of chaga mushroom extracts and their effects on inflammation.